yangguangcui/yangguangcui.github.io/_pages/includes/others.md

 #  📚 Editorial Member
-- Associate Editor, Journal of Circuits, Systems, and Computers (SCI indexed)，2017-present.
+- Associate Editor, Journal of Circuits, Systems, and Computers (SCI indexed)，2023-present.
+- Editorial Board members of the Deep Science Publishing
+- Editorial Board members of the AI Insights
+- Guest Editor of the Electronics

 #  📚 Reviewer
 - IEEE Transactions on Computers